Haocen2004/MinigameCore/README.md

 # Warning
-I used custom output directory to fast debug so default output is `.\.debug\plugins`
+I use the custom output directory for quick debugging, so the default output is `.\.debug\plugins`